Ethan0456/Ethan0456/README.md

 I’m Abhijeetsingh Meena, Machine Learning Engineer at [OpenLocus](https://openlocus.ai/).
 I thrive on exploring cutting-edge technologies and making impactful contributions to the field of AI.

 ### 🚀 Passionate About
-I'm fascinated by Large Generative Models, especially in Agentic Systems and RAG.
+I’m deeply fascinated by Large Generative Models and their transformative potential in Agentic Systems and Retrieval-Augmented Generation (RAG).
+I’m particularly interested in how these technologies can be leveraged to drive innovation in scientific discovery and real-world applications.

 ### 🔭 Current Focus
-I am currently working on autonomous agents and their uses in scientific discovery and industry.
+I’m currently exploring the field of autonomous agents and their potential applications in scientific discovery and industrial settings.
+My focus is on developing solutions that leverage large generative models to enhance knowledge generation and problem-solving.

 ### 📚 Authored Papers & Contributions
 - DiscoveryBench: Towards Data-Driven Discovery with Large Language Models: Submitted at NeurIPS'24 - [Link](https://arxiv.org/abs/2407.01725v1)